Recommended Books On Tropical

 Even though it is expensive, this book is worth the money if you are really getting serious about tropical gardening.
 It even contains a lot of information on growing fruits commercially.
 Even though you can find a lot of information on the web, there is no replacement for a good book that you can relax on the couch with.

-Fruits Of Warm Climates is now available online, for free!
+Fruits Of Warm Climates is available on Amazon.

 Fruits of Warm Climates

 |The CD Rom version of Julia Morton's well respected book (see above).

 Citrus Varieties Of

 I purchased this book when I was investigating which citrus trees